Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

   - **Pointing outside of any entity**:
 A left click clears both glyphs and inters selections.
-A right click opens the popup menu (with the entities selected so far).
+A right click opens the pop-up menu (with the entities selected so far).

-*   **Choosing an entity in the selection list**: The contextual popup menu, when entities have been selected, offers in the `Glyphs` and `Inters` sub-menus the list of selected entities.
+*   **Choosing an entity in the selection list**: The contextual pop-up menu, when entities have been selected, offers in the `Glyphs` and `Inters` sub-menus the list of selected entities.
     Simply moving the mouse onto the entity of choice will select this entity.

-*   **Choosing a relation in the relations list**: Via the contextual popup menu, moving to a selected inter displays a sub-menu with all the relations the inter is part of.
+*   **Choosing a relation in the relations list**: Via the contextual pop-up menu, moving to a selected inter displays a sub-menu with all the relations the inter is part of.
     Selecting a relation offers to dump or delete this relation.